apache/shiro-site/README.md

 Site content is authored as Markdown and HTML files.
 These files are scanned by a tool that applies a page template to each file's contents as necessary, and the rendered static .html files are output to a `dest_dir` directory.

 To publish the site commit changes to the `asf-site` branch of this repository.
-ASF infrastructure will see the commit and automatically push the changes to the ASF's production webservers.
+ASF Infrastructure will see the commit and automatically push the changes to the ASF's production webservers.

 ## Generating and Publishing